GroupCamp/GroupCamp-API/doc-provisioning/core_v1/POST_core_v1_group_project.md

 management_team | Uuid | The UUID of the managing team if there is one for that project.
-The value 'none' instead of an UUID will remove the managing_team from an existing project. access | Enum(invite, open) | Access control rule used for that group with_guests | Boolean | Can users of type 'guest' be member of this group
+The value 'none' instead of an UUID will remove the managing_team from an existing project. access | Enum(invite, open) | Access control rule used for that group with_guests | Boolean | Can users of type 'guest' be member of this group template | Object | To use a group as a template template.id | Uuid | The UUID of the group used as a template.
+It's settings will be copied. template.members | Boolean | Copy the members of the template-group in the new group. template.track | Boolean | Copy the budget and authorised time categories template.topics | Boolean | Copy the topics of the 'discussion' application template.files | Object | How to handle files (Files in the folder "Shared with the group" are ignored) template.files.folders | Boolean | Copy the folders tree template.files.owned | Boolean | Copy the files owned by the group (requires folders tree) template.files.others | Boolean | Link into the new group the files listed in the template-group's folders, but not owned by it (requires folders tree)